airblade/vim-matchquote/README.markdown

 - if n is odd, the cursor moves forward to the next occurrence;
 - otherwise the cursor moves backward to the previous occurrence.

+Please note the matchit plugin (if you use it) should be loaded before this plugin.

 ## Licence